kubernetes/website/docs/tasks/administer-cluster/securing-a-cluster.md

 ## Controlling access to the Kubelet

-Kubelets expose HTTPS endpoints which give access to data of varying sensitivity, and allow performing operations with varying levels of power on the node and within containers.

-By default, Kubelets allow full access to those endpoints.
+Kubelets expose HTTPS endpoints which grant powerful control over the node and containers.
+By default Kubelets allow unauthenticated access to this API.

-To secure access to those endpoints, enable Kubelet authentication and authorization.
+Production clusters should enable Kubelet authentication and authorization.

 Consult the [Kubelet authentication/authorization reference](/docs/admin/kubelet-authentication-authorization) for more information.